The First (Shinee album)

 The First is the first Japanese studio album by South Korean boy group Shinee.
-The album was scheduled for release on November 23, 2011, however it was delayed to December 7, 2011 in Japan under EMI Music Japan.
-The album features three previously released singles, "Replay", "Juliette" and "Lucifer", all of which ranked within the top three on the Oricon charts.
+The album was scheduled for release on November 23, 2011; however, it was delayed to December 7, 2011, in Japan under EMI Music Japan.
+The album features three previously released singles, "Replay", "Juliette" and "Lucifer", all of which ranked within the top three on the Oricon Singles Chart.

 Release

 Three of the songs from the album have been released as A-side singles: "Replay", "Juliette" and "Lucifer".
 On January 13, 2012, The First was certified Gold by RIAJ for selling over 100,000 copies.

-The album was released in three versions, a limited edition special box containing a DVD, an 88-page photo book, a can badge type MP3 player including all the album tracks, and an original 2012 calendar.
+The album was released in three versions: a "special box", a limited edition and a regular edition.
+The special box contains a DVD, an 88-page photo book, a can badge type MP3 player including all the album tracks, and an original 2012 calendar.
 The DVD includes digest of "Japan Debut Premium Reception Tour" and jacket photo shooting.
 The limited edition contains a DVD, a 68-page photo book, and a desktop calendar for 2012.
-The DVD includes digest of "Japan Debut Premium Reception Tour in Japan" and digest of "Japan Debut Premium Reception Tour in London" and the regular edition contains a bonus song "Stranger", the main theme of the TV drama series Strangers 6.
+The DVD includes digest of "Japan Debut Premium Reception Tour in Japan" and digest of "Japan Debut Premium Reception Tour in London".
+The regular edition contains a bonus song, "Stranger", the main theme of the TV drama series Strangers 6.
 It also comes with a 44-page photo book.

 Singles

 "Replay (Kimi wa Boku no Everything)"

 Shinee's debut Japanese single was released on June 22, 2011.
-It is a remake of their debut Korean single "Replay", included on their Korean debut mini-album of the same name.
+It is a remake of their debut Korean single "Replay", included on their Korean debut extended play of the same name.
 The B-side is the Japanese version of their Korean single "Hello", part of their second repackage album.
 The single was released in two CD+DVD versions.
-The limited version was packed in a digipack includes two bonus tracks, a 68 page photobook and a random (1 of 6) trading card.
-The regular version contains with a different 44 pages photobook and a postcard (for first press only).
+The limited version was packed in a digipack including two bonus tracks, a 68-page photobook and a random (1 of 6) trading card.
+The regular version contains a different 44-page photobook and a postcard (for first press only).

 In the first week of sales, the single sold 91,419 copies and reached number two on the Oricon Weekly Chart.
 It was the highest sales a Korean idol group had recorded for their debut single in the first week.
 It was certified gold by RIAJ for having 100,000 physical copies shipped in June 2011, a first for a debut single by a Korean male group.
-It also won the #1 Single of the Year at the 2011 K-Pop Lovers!
+It also won Single of the Year at the 2011 K-Pop Lovers!
 Awards, hosted by Tower Records Online.